Financial Products and Services Fact Sheet

 Partial credits for certain inputs related to financial supplies

-In particular, the updated PCTA contains a regime similar to the “reduced input tax credit” regime in Australia’s GST system.
+The PCTA contains a regime similar to the “reduced input tax credit” regime in Australia’s GST system.
 This approach is intended to counteract a problem called “self-supply bias.”

 As noted above, the PCTA defines a very narrow category of “financial supplies” that are exempt from PCT.
 Because no input tax credits are available for purchases of goods and services related to making exempt financial supplies, businesses making financial supplies have more incentive to move those goods and services “in house.”
 In other words, instead of contracting with a separate company to purchase, say, online account maintenance, financial institutions would have an incentive to use their employees to provide this service.
 Among other things, the self-supply bias creates three distortions: